Jump to main content

 • Geos – Explosion on offshore exploration drill ship, fatality, wreck removal, Malaysia

-• Cheshire – Decomposition of fertilizer, total loss, off Gran Canaria
+• Cheshire – Decomposition of fertiliser, total loss, off Gran Canaria

 • Stolt Gulf Mishref – Loss of propulsion of parcel tanker, GA, cargo issues, Red Sea